 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

 Music for solo and multiple guitars.
-Alan Licht performs solo here for the first time and then leads the Alan Licht Intervention with Sam Prekop and Archer Prewitt of the Sea and Cake, sound engineer Casey Rice, Eleventh Dream Day’s Rick Rizzo, the Dishes’ Kiki Yablon, and Bobby Conn, as they play Betty Ford for seven guitars and screwdrivers.
+Alan Licht plays Remington Khan, his first solo performance in Chicago, and then leads the Alan Licht Intervention with Sam Prekop and Archer Prewitt of the Sea and Cake, sound engineer Casey Rice, Eleventh Dream Day’s Rick Rizzo, the Dishes’ Kiki Yablon, and Bobby Conn, as they play Betty Ford for seven guitars and screwdrivers.
 This scored work was first performed at the No Music Festival ’98 as a solo piece, then arranged for seven guitars for a concert at the Brooklyn Anchorage in June 2001.

 The concert begins and closes with wrestling videos—home movies that came to Licht by way of Aaron Dilloway.
 First is Backyard Wrestling with soundtrack by Alan, then Baba O’Wrestling with a Licht-looped soundtrack using Blondie’s Heart of Glass and the Who’s Baba O’Riley.